mattiamanzati/long-running-process/slides.md

 Back to our asynchronous restaurant we cannot expect the waiter to go check for the availability of each plate as the customer places an order for them.

-What would happen if for example there are two waiters each one serving a customer that would like to place an order for a steak each and only one is left in the fridge?

-And even if somehow we put a global lock and prevent selling two steaks, what do we do if later the chef burns the food so we are left with no more steaks?
+And even if somehow we are able to, what do we do if later the chef burns the food so we are left with no more steaks?
 -->

 ---